talios/wellrested/README.markdown

     ]

-As we are a small startup organization which doesn't wish to grow too large, if new staff members can be hired, an HTTP "Link" header for the "create" relation is provided.
+As we are a small startup organization which doesn't wish to grow too large, if new staff members can be hired, an HTTP "Link" header for the "create" relation is provided, and operations on the resource can be performed by submitting PATCH requests containing requests identified via the Accept-Patch header.

 ### Media Type: application/json; rel=wellrested-fullstafflist